Information for Summer 2022

 ABOUT US

-From the youngest of our campers to the oldest of our Machon (Counselors-in-Training), every child who spends a summer atΒ EisnerΒ Camp returns home wiser, more self-confident, and more connected to the Jewish community.Β
+From the youngest of our campers to our oldest (Olim), every child who spends a summer at Eisner Camp returns home wiser, more self-confident, and more connected to the Jewish community.

 Eisner Camp is more than a summer of fun – it is an experience that lasts a lifetime!